Study of a Compact Device for Water Attenuation Length Measurements: Stray light shielding strategy

 where $Q(d)$ denotes the charge collected by the PMT at a distance $d$ from the light source, $A$ is a constant coefficient, and $B$ is the exponent.
 Given that the attenuation of visible light from the LED point source in air is negligible under the experimental conditions, the value of $B$ is expected to be approximately $-2$.

 Prior to measurements, extensive preparatory work was conducted.
 This included calibrating the PMTs, evaluating the uniformity of the LED diffuser sphere and optical fibers, and characterizing PMT nonlinearity under varying light intensities.
 A critical step involved calibrating channel-to-channel deviations among the PMTs and associated electronics, constraining these differences to within $\pm 3\%$.
 Further details regarding these preparatory procedures are documented in~\cite{design-proposal,Huang-2017abb,Tang-2024jfs}.
 Subsequent verification of the inverse-square law for point sources was conducted in a light-tight tank lined with either HDPE or Tyvek.
 The smooth HDPE liner produced mirror-like reflections, resulting in a fitted power-law exponent $B = -1.56$, which deviated significantly from the ideal value of $-2$.
 To suppress these specular reflections, the HDPE film was mechanically roughened with sandpaper~\cite{sandpaper} and reinstalled.
 This modification yielded an improved fit of $B = -1.96$.
 For the Tyvek-lined tank, the high wall reflectivity increased the stray light component, resulting in $B = -1.82$.
-Installing a baffle (Fig.~\ref{fig:baffle}) in the light-convergence region (Fig.~\ref{fig:tyvekair}) reduced stray light, improving the fit to $B = -2.07$.
-Applying the same baffle to the tank with the roughened HDPE liner further refined the result from $B = -1.96$ to $B = -2.03$ (Fig.~\ref{fig:hdpeair}).
+A baffle was intalled in the light-convergence region, as shown in Fig.~\ref{fig:baffle}, which reduced stray light, improving the fit to $B = -2.07$ as shown in Fig.~\ref{fig:tyvekair}.
+Applying the same baffle to the tank with the roughened HDPE liner further refined the result from $B = -1.96$ to $B = -2.03$, as shown in Fig.~\ref{fig:hdpeair}.
 These optimizations effectively suppressed stray light and recovered the expected inverse-square behavior, fulfilling the baseline requirements for subsequent WAL measurements.